 Effective Time of the Merger, the Surviving Corporation shall assume and continue the stock option plans and all other employee benefit plans of the Company.
-Each outstanding and unexercised option, stock purchase warrant and/or other right to purchase, or security convertible into, shares of the Company's Common Stock shall become an option, or right to purchase, or a security convertible into the Surviving Corporation's Common Stock for each share of the Company's Common Stock issuable pursuant to any such option, or stock purchase right or convertible security, on the same terms and conditions and at an exercise or conversion price per share applicable to any such option, stock purchase right or other convertible security of the Company at the Effective Time of the Merger.
+Each outstanding and unexercised option, stock purchase warrant and/or other right to purchase, or security convertible into, shares of the Company's Common Stock shall become an option, or right to purchase, or a security convertible into the Surviving Corporation's Common Stock for each share of the Company's Common Stock issuable pursuant to any such option, or stock purchase right or convertible security, on the same terms and conditions and at an exercise or conversion price per share equal to the exercise or conversion price per share applicable to any such option, stock purchase right or other convertible security of the Company at the Effective Time of the Merger.
 There are no options, purchase rights or securities convertible into Preferred Stock of the Company.